Skip to main content

 Full image description: Current Department funding projections are not sufficient to improve the average City street network's PCI.
 Figure D uses a column chart to compare the average annual funding required over a 10-year period and the resulting PCI for both the Best Value Approach PCI 70 10-Year Implementation Scenario and the Current Projected Funding Scenario.
 Using the current funding, the PCI would decrease to a PCI of 45 over the next 10 years despite investing $646 million total.
 If the Best Value Approach PCI 70 10-Year Implementation Scenario is applied, a total of $1.9 billion total would be required but would increase the PCI to 70 in just 8 years.

-In House Paving Assessment
+In-House Paving Assessment

 As part of the Department’s effort to evolve and optimize pavement maintenance and rehabilitation projects, a cost and feasibility assessment was done to evaluate the potential benefits of performing paving projects in-house utilizing City equipment and personnel.
-It was determined that the City would benefit from performing more mill and pave work in house, and it is recommended that the Department add two additional mill and pave crews to perform more overlay work in house.
+It was determined that the City would benefit from performing more mill and pave work in-house, and it is recommended that the Department add two additional mill and pave crews to perform more overlay work in-house.

 More information on the costs to perform more paving in house can be found in Appendix B of the PMP report.

-5 Year Paving Plan
+5-Year Paving Plan

 The Department has prepared a 5-Year Plan that shows what streets would be paved in the next five fiscal years if the Department were to receive the funding requested in the Pavement Management Plan.
 The 5-Year Plan is displayed on the Streets SD website.
-The street segments in the 5-Year Plan will be updated annually as funding amount become known.
+The street segments in the 5-Year Plan will be updated annually as the funding amount becomes known.
 The 5-Year Plan is subject to change based on secured funding amounts and conflict checking with other projects.

 Resources Available to Residents

 The Department is committed to ensuring transparency and accessibility of information for residents regarding the City's street infrastructure.
 To provide real-time insights, the Department has established a user-friendly website, streets.sandiego.gov, where residents can access detailed information about the current condition of each road segment in the City.
 This online platform also features updates on ongoing and planned maintenance and rehabilitation projects, empowering residents to stay informed about the City's efforts to enhance road quality.
 Additionally, residents can provide feedback on street paving needs through streets.sandiego.gov.
 Residents can quickly and efficiently report potholes directly through the Get It Done application and also view current street conditions in their Council District by going to Appendix A of this Pavement Management Plan.
-To further address infrastructure needs, the Department has proactively sought additional funding by submitting budget requests to City Council, with the aim of expanding investments to align with this Pavement Management Plan and to achieve an average network PCI of 70.
+To further address infrastructure needs, the Department has proactively sought additional funding by submitting budget requests to City Council, intending to expand investments to align with this Pavement Management Plan and to achieve an average network PCI of 70.